minhoolee/Synopsys-Project-2017/README.md

 sequence context).
 The data is split into test, train, and validation sets, and the sets are separated based off of chromosomes in order to ensure that the model can be tested for high bias.

+### Step 2.
+Create model
+Create a method in src/models/create_models.py that constructs a Keras model (sequential, functional, etc.) and then returns it.

+### Step 3.
+Train model
+Run `make train MODEL_FUNC='<method from step 2>' MODEL_NAME='<some unique identifier>'`

+### Step 4.
+Test model and generate predictions
+Run `make test MODEL_FUNC='<same as from step 3>' MODEL_NAME='<same as from step 3>'`

+### Step 5.
+Generating performance (ROC/PR, stdenv, etc.) scores and visualizations
+See notebooks/ and run the code after "Execute the following" headers.
+Make sure to run them with the Theano backend for Keras because the models were all trained on Theano.

 Project Organization
 ------------